KQM-git/TCL/characters/electro/raiden.md

 * The coorinated attack can only occur on a damaging strike, against enemies, that is capable of inflicting AOE damage.
 * The eye's elemental burst dmg bonus does affect The Raiden Shogun.
+* Raiden's E coordinated attack CD starts with the triggering move's damage, not with the coordinated attack's.

 {% endtab %}